Communities developing resources and competencies for using their languages

 SIL's dedication to language development past and present

-Translation specialists support language communities in gaining access to information and literature from other languages and cultures.
+Translation Specialists and Exegetical Advisors support language communities in gaining access to information and literature from other languages and cultures.

 For those working in Biblical translation projects, SIL also requires the following: